princekhan7748/HSTUDS-Adjudicator-Utility/blueprint.md

     *   Requires microphone access.
     *   Displays the running transcript in a text area.
     *   A button to copy the full transcript to the clipboard.
+*   **Offline Transcription:**
+    *   A separate page (`/transcribe`) for transcribing audio files.
+    *   Users can upload an audio file and get the transcription.
 *   **Recording:**
     *   Downloads a `.webm` audio file of the session when the "Stop" button is clicked.
+    *   **Offline-First Recording:** The local audio recording starts immediately upon granting microphone access, independent of the live transcription service.
+This ensures a recording is always saved, even if the user is offline or the Deepgram connection fails.
 *   **UI/UX:**
     *   Clean, modern interface using FontAwesome icons for controls.
     *   A collapsible settings panel to keep the main view uncluttered.